RelationalAI SDK for Go

 r := strings.NewReader(data)

-rsp, _ := client.LoadJSON(database, engine, "myjson", r)
+rsp, _ := client.LoadJSON(database, engine, "my_json", r)

-Note: In both cases, the relation
+In both the LoadCSV()

-base relation is not cleared, allowing for multipart, incremental loads.
+is not cleared, allowing for multipart, incremental loads.

 Listing Base Relations

-You can list base relations as follows:
+You can list the base relations in a given database as follows:

 rsp, _ := client.ListEDBs(database, engine)